 How secure is the evidence?

-There are a substantial number of reviews and meta-analyses of the effects of feedback.
-Educational (rather than psychological or theoretical) studies tend to identify positive benefits where the aim is to improve learning outcomes in reading or mathematics or in recall of information.
-The most recent meta-analysis of studies focusing on formative assessment in schools indicates the gains are more modest, suggesting an improvement of about three months' additional progress is achievable in schools or nearer four months' when the approach is supported with professional development.
+There is a substantial number of reviews and meta-analyses of the effects of feedback.
+Educational (rather than psychological or theoretical) studies tend to identify positive benefits where the aim of feedback is to improve learning outcomes in reading or mathematics or in recall of information.
+A meta-analysis of studies focusing on formative assessment in schools indicates the gains are more modest, suggesting that an improvement of about three months' additional progress is achievable in schools or nearer four months' when the approach is supported with professional development.

 What are the costs?